 The watcher property of VueJS provides a more generic way to react to data changes through the watch option.
 Custom Watchers are applied for handling data that changes frequently.
 This reactive feature of VueJS plays a great role in performing asynchronous and expensive operations in response to changing data without any need for additional coding.

 v.
 Components & Custom Directives: Components are reusable Vue instances that allow to encapsulation and reuse of functionality in an application.
 Components have their own view and data logic for creating custom elements; these elements can be reused in HTML.
 Vue directives are used to perform front-end functions and to manipulate the DOM behavior.
 VueJS has several built-in directives such as v-if, v-else, v-show, v-on, v-bind, and v-model. besides, Vue also allows you to register your own custom directives where you need some low-level DOM access on plain elements.

 Websites built with VueJS:

 Studies show, at present more than 720k websites are implementing the VueJS framework.
-Largest companies like Xiaomi, UpWork, Adobe, Apple, BMW, Louis Vuitton, Nintendo, Grammarly, etc. are using Vue.
+The largest companies like Xiaomi, UpWork, Adobe, Apple, BMW, Louis Vuitton, Nintendo, Grammarly, etc. are using Vue.

 To learn more visit the official website Vuejs.org